subuser-security/subuser/docs/index.rst

 The subuser vision
 ------------------

 This is a talk I did back before subuser 0.3 came out.
-Back before I had the `XPRA X11 bridge working ` and before I had improved the update system to include "pull" style updates.
+Back before I had the :doc:`XPRA X11 bridge working <news/0.3>` and before I had improved the update system to include "pull" style updates.

 .. raw :: html